A Redlands Connection

 There is a good chance that many of Redlands’ top athletes will not be featured on this website.
 In fact, count on it.
 Most won’t even be listed.
 There are great soccer midfielders, water polo goalies, football fullbacks, along with some catchers and pitchers, hurdlers and pole vaulters, gridiron and diamond hitters, rebounders, shooters and great glove men, plus swimmers and tennis stars who haven’t made it to this site.
 Apologies all around.

-Then there was Krista Vansant, a four-time All-CIF, Southern Section volleyball star – from REV – who was named USA’s National Gatorade Athlete of the Year in 2011.
+Then there was Krista Vansant, a four-time All-CIF, Southern Section volleyball star – another from REV – who was named USA’s National Gatorade Athlete of the Year in 2011.
 At the University of Washington, she was a two-time Honda Player of the Year – barely missing the 2016 Team USA Olympic squad.

 Alta Loma High, a side whose football team won a CIF title a few months earlier, was Redlands’ opponent that day.
 On that Braves’ roster was a senior, Carlos Bocanegra, who was headed for UCLA, the Premier League, MLS Defender of the Year, you name it – an eventual Olympian and Team USA World Cup member.